US military strikes another Houthi-controlled site after warning ships to avoid parts of Red Sea

-WASHINGTON — (AP) — The U.S. military early Saturday struck another Houthi-controlled site in Yemen that it had determined was putting commercial vessels in the Red Sea at risk, two U.S. officials said.
+WASHINGTON — (AP) — The U.S. military early Saturday struck another Houthi-controlled site in Yemen that it had determined was putting commercial vessels in the Red Sea at risk, a day after the U.S. and Britain launched multiple airstrikes targeting Houthi rebels.

 Associated Press journalists in Sanaa, Yemen’s capital, heard one loud explosion.